 12) Only provincial family laws ensure that the value of property acquired during a marriage is shared equally between the two spouses if the marriage comes to an end.
 In other words, if a woman were to enter into a religious or cultural marriage that was not recognized under Canadian family laws, she might not be able to make a claim for an equal share of the value of the family property.

 13) Some fundamentalist religions give the father presumptive rights to guardianship of the children, while granting the mother the right to care for the children when they are young.
 For example, in some Muslim communities, the mother has the right to the care of daughters until they are 9 years old and sons until they are 7.
 Canadian family laws deem both parents to have equal custodial rights, with decisions about care of and decision making about children made using the best interests of the child test.
 Ontario’s Children’s Law Reform Act sets this test out at section 24(2).

 14) If a woman is married to a man from a country that follows fundamentalist religious laws, and if he takes the children to that country, she is likely to have difficulty bringing them back to Canada without his consent, regardless of any custody order in Canada.
 Few of those countries have signed the Hague Convention, which assists in finding and returning children when they have been improperly removed from the country where they were habitually resident, and many of them have laws requiring the father to consent to the children being taken out of the country.
-(For more information, see our FAQ, “What can a woman do if she is afraid her ex-husband might take their children out of Canada?“)
+(For more information, see: “What can a woman do if she is afraid her ex-husband might take their children out of Canada?“)

 As you can see, there are a number of ways a woman with an abusive partner who subscribes to a fundamentalist religion may be vulnerable to manipulation of the legal rights to which she is entitled under Canadian laws.
 If you are working with a woman in such a situation, it is imperative that you assist her in finding expert legal representation.